britzl/deftest/README.md

 			test("should send 'game_over' message when colliding with obstacles", 5, function() -- 5 seconds is the time limit for this test. before(function()
+					-- There you can make game objects send messages to the object, which executes this test.
-					msg.post("/car2", "set_game_url", {game_url = msg.url()})
+					-- To get url of this object you can use msg.url(). msg.post("/car2", "set_game_url", {game_url = msg.url()})
 					factory.create("/obstacle_factory#obstacle_factory", vmath.vector3(400, 200, 0))
 				end)